DiscordDigital/ModBook/mods/ResponsiveViews/readme.txt

-This mod makes BookStack switch between list and grid view, based on screen width.
+This makes BookStack switch between list and grid view, based on screen width.